EPCCed/intro_to_cp2k/day1/README.md

 * Comments can be made with either the `!` or `#` symbols

+CP2K scripts require three primary sections (`&GLOBAL`, `&FORCE_EVAL`, and `&MOTION`), each of which has a number of subsections.
 Some of the main sections are as follows:

 ```
 &GLOBAL            # global settings for the simulation